See also the BBC's episode guide.

 - "The Web of Fear" (6 episodes, episode 3 missing)

-- "Fury from the Deep" (6 episodes, all missing, last serial to be missing in its entirety)
+- "Fury from the Deep" (6 episodes, all missing but remade with animation, last serial to be missing in its entirety)

 - "The Wheel in Space" (6 episodes, only 3 & 6 known to survive)